tapfortap/Documentation/AndroidAPIReference.md

 **Return Value**

-  - _BannerAd_ - a new instance of a BannerAd
+  - _Banner_ - a new instance of a Banner

 ---

-#### public static BannerAd createAndShow(Context context, BannerAdListener bannerAdListener)
+#### public static Banner createAndShow(Context context, BannerListener bannerAdListener)

-Creates a new BannerAd and begins downloading and showing ads.
+Creates a new Banner and begins downloading and showing ads.

 **Parameters**